What is ifosfamide?

-Ifosfamide can also affect your nervous system.
-Call your doctor if you have problems with your hearing or vision, ringing in your ears, confusion, unusual thoughts or behavior, hallucinations, or seizure (convulsions).
+Ifosfamide can affect your kidneys or nervous system.
+Call your doctor at once if you have urination problems, blood in your urine, problems with your hearing or vision, unusual thoughts or behavior, hallucinations, or a seizure.

-You should not use ifosfamide if you are allergic to it, or if you have a medical condition that causes urination problems (such as an enlarged prostate).
+You should not be treated with ifosfamide if you are allergic to it, or if you have a medical condition that causes urination problems (such as an enlarged prostate).

-Using ifosfamide may increase your risk of developing other types of cancer, such as leukemia.
-Ask your doctor about your specific risk.
+Using ifosfamide may increase your risk of developing other cancers, such as leukemia.
+Ask your doctor about this risk.

 Use effective birth control to prevent pregnancy, whether you are a man or a woman.
 Ifosfamide use by either parent may cause birth defects.
 Keep using birth control for at least 6 months after treatment.

 This medication may affect fertility (your ability to have children), whether you are a man or a woman.
 Some women using ifosfamide have stopped having periods, or started having symptoms of early menopause.

 Your doctor will perform blood and urine tests to make sure you do not have conditions that would prevent you from safely using ifosfamide.